 The newest kid on the block, the CloudShell Orb, lets DevOps users trigger environment on-demand using the CircleCI CI/CD pipeline tool.
 That means existing CircleCI users can easily update their CircleCI projects with CloudShell‘s Environment as a Service platform with out-of-the-box pre-defined commands.

-So, what is unique about the CircleCI and CloudShell Colony integration?
+So, what is unique about the CircleCI and CloudShell integration?
 The approach to deploy an application environment as part of an automated workflow is simple, open, and developer friendly.

 5 Steps to Deploying an Application Environment with Environment as a Service

 Step 1: Define Your Cloud Account

 An administrator defines a cloud account and an application build repository in CloudShell.